aknyazev-betpawa/assignment/README.md

-# End-to-end tests for the pawaPayBusiness REST API using REST Assured framework
+# End-to-end tests for the pawaPayBusiness API using REST Assured framework

 Mocking REST API using WireMock